andykeefe/andykeefe/CryptoPals/set5/README.md

 For example, take the numbers in the set 7 and 8.
 Multiply them and you get 56. $` 56 mod 15 = 11 `$.
 You take the remainder of whole number multiplications on 15 to find the answer.
 15 can go into 56 three times without exceeding 56. $` 15 \times\ 3 = 45 `$ but $`15 \times\ 4 = 60 `$.
 The remainder of the operation $` 15 \times\ 3 `$ is 11.

 Notice that the group is closed; any of the numbers in our set are also contained in the table, and no numbers outside of the set are in the table.
+There are other conditions that need to be met, but that's a basic primer on modular arithmetic.